oktadev/okta-blog/_source/_posts/2021-11-05-java-records.md

 * Table of Contents
 {:toc}

-# The `record` Keyword
+## The `record` keyword

 The `record` is a new type of declaration, a restricted form of class that acts as a transparent carrier for immutable data.
-So let's start the exploration by defining a simple data type `EndOfGame` as a `record`:
+Let's start the exploration by defining a simple data type `EndOfGame` as a `record`:

 ```java
 import java.time.LocalDate;